RyanNerd/ember-cli-time-picker/README.md

   timeComponent: 'time-element'

   /**
-   * Component to render for the trigger (corresponds to the selectedItemComponent in power-select)
+   * Component to render for the selected time (corresponds to the selectedItemComponent in power-select)
    * @property {string}
    * @public
    */